 If you just want to float and relax, then the river drift near Port Douglas may be a better choice for you (but they won’t pick you up in Cairns, and it becomes a day trip).

 White water rafting

 An afternoon on the Barron River is a fun way to experience white water rafting.
-A trip to white water rafting on the Tully River will require a car and it will become a day trip from Cairns.
+A trip to white water rafting on the Tully River is a long full-day trip from Cairns.